-The Company entered into the following related party transactions during the quarter ended July 31, 2009.
+The Company entered into the following related party transactions during the period ended July 31, 2010.

-- (a) Under the service agreement, as amended, between the Company and a company privately held by a director and an officer of the Company, the Company was charged as follows: - \$24,000 in respect of office space and general administration services; - \$16,090 in respect of professional services; - \$12,548 in respect of consulting services; - \$5,490 in respect of investor relations services; - \$7,237 in respect of geological consulting services in relation to mineral properties; - \$1,065 in respect of the mark-up on out-of-pocket expenses; and - \$2,770 in respect of administrative services.
+- (a) Pursuant to the service agreement, as amended, between the Company and a company privately held by a director and an officer of the Company, the Company was charged as follows: - \$24,000 in respect of office accommodation and management services; - \$14,174 in respect of professional services; - \$11,933 in respect of consulting services; - \$20,927 in respect of investor relations services; - \$3,595 in respect of geological consulting services in relation to mineral properties; - \$1,069 in respect of the mark-up on out-of-pocket expenses; and - \$1,185 in respect of administrative services.

-As of July 31, 2009, prepayment of \$10,500 was made in relation to the office space and administration services..
+As at July 31, 2010, \$ 24,000 was prepaid in respect of office accommodation and management services.

-- (b) Pursuant to the consulting agreement, as amended, between the Company and the President of the Company, the Company was charged \$28,080 for consulting services.
-Prepaid amount was \$5,000. - (c) Fees in the amount of \$9,612 were charged by a law firm controlled by a director and an officer of the Company and included in investor relations, professional fees and mineral property expenditures.
-Amounts payable as at July 31, 2009 were \$3,112. - (d) Consulting fees relating to corporate development of \$18,000 were charged by a private company controlled by a director and an officer of the Company. - (e) Consulting fees relating to office administration of \$6,000 were charged by a private company controlled by a director and an officer of the Company.
+- (b) Pursuant to the consulting agreement, as amended, between the Company and the President of the Company, the Company was charged \$28,080 for consulting services. - (c) Fees in the amount of \$9,230 were charged by a law firm controlled by a director and an officer of the Company and included in professional fees and mineral property expenditures.
+Amounts payable as at January 31, 2010 were \$4,339. - (d) Consulting fees relating to office administration of \$6,000 were charged by a private company controlled by a director and an officer of the Company. - (e) Consulting fees relating to geological services of \$17,630 were charged by a director of the Company.